 How Our Snow Day Predictor Weighs These Factors

-2. Regional sensitivity factor — a weighting based on your city's typical tolerance level
+- Regional sensitivity factor — a weighting based on your city's typical tolerance level, calibrated from 3 years of closure data

-3. Temperature and wind chill — both current and overnight lows
+- Temperature and wind chill — both current and overnight lows, cross-referenced against NOAA thresholds

-4. Precipitation probability — confidence that precipitation actually occurs
+- Precipitation probability — confidence that precipitation actually occurs as forecast

-6. Historical snowfall for that week — whether roads are already frozen from prior storms
+- Historical snowfall for that week — whether roads are already frozen or icy from prior storms

 Check Tonight's Snow Day Probability

-Enter your city or ZIP code and get an instant AI-powered prediction based on your region's real threshold.
+Enter your city or ZIP code and get an instant prediction — closures and delays — based on your region's real threshold.

 How much snow cancels school in the South?

 Southern states typically cancel school with just 1 to 2 inches of snow because they lack the plowing and salting infrastructure that northern states have.
-Georgia, Alabama, Mississippi, and South Carolina are particularly sensitive — ice is often the bigger factor than accumulation, since temperatures near freezing can cause rain to freeze on contact with cold road surfaces.
+Georgia, Alabama, Mississippi, and South Carolina are particularly sensitive — ice is often the bigger factor than accumulation, since temperatures near freezing cause rain to freeze on contact with cold road surfaces.
+Even a forecast of snow without accumulation is sometimes enough to trigger a pre-emptive closure.

 Do schools cancel for 1 inch of snow?

 Yes, in many Southern and Pacific Northwest districts.
-One inch of snow or ice is enough to create extremely dangerous road conditions when the local infrastructure isn't equipped to respond quickly.
-Even in northern states, 1 inch on top of an already icy base from a previous storm can trigger closures.
+One inch of snow or ice is enough to create extremely dangerous road conditions when local infrastructure isn't equipped to respond quickly.
+Even in northern states, 1 inch on top of an already icy base from a previous storm can trigger closures or delays.

 What time do schools decide on snow day cancellations?

-Most districts make the call between 4:00 AM and 6:00 AM the morning of the storm, after transportation staff have driven key bus routes to assess conditions.
-Some districts decide the evening before for storms that are clearly severe.
-Notifications typically go out via school email, robocall, and local TV news crawls by 5:30 AM.
+Most districts make the call between 4:00 AM and 5:30 AM the morning of the storm, after transportation staff have driven key bus routes to assess conditions firsthand.
+Some districts decide the evening before for storms that are clearly severe, though most prefer a morning decision because conditions can change overnight.
+Notifications typically reach families by 5:30 AM via robocall, email, and TV crawl.

 Can schools close for cold weather without snow?

 Yes.
 Many Midwest and Northern Plains districts have explicit extreme cold policies.
-Wind chills below -25°F to -35°F can trigger closures because waiting at bus stops becomes a health hazard.
+Wind chills below -25°F to -35°F can trigger closures because waiting at bus stops becomes a frostbite risk within minutes.
 In Minnesota, Wisconsin, North Dakota, and Michigan, cold-weather closures are as common as snow-day closures.

 Why did school close when there was barely any snow?

-Accumulation total isn't the only factor.
-Ice under the snow, untreated roads, poor visibility from blowing snow, dangerous wind chill, or a storm that hit during the early morning commute window can all cause cancellations even with modest snowfall totals.
-Districts also weigh staff safety — if teachers can't safely drive to school, cancellation protects everyone.
+Accumulation total is only one factor.
+Ice under the snow, untreated roads, poor visibility from blowing snow, dangerous wind chill, a storm that hit during the early morning commute window, or rural bus routes that are impassable even with modest totals can all cause cancellations.
+Superintendents also weigh staff safety — if teachers can't safely drive to school, cancellation protects everyone.